AaltoSciComp/python-for-scicomp/content/plotting-vega-altair.md

 mydata
 ```

-Now I can replace the example with my own data (note how I could comment out
+Now I can replace the example with my own data (note how I now can comment out
 some code that I don't need any longer):
 ```{code-block} python
 ---